browserengineering/book/book/embeds.md

 Embedded layout
 ===============

-By now, you probably have a good sense of how to add images to our browser's layout and paint process.
+Based on your experience with prior chapters, you can probably guess how to add images to our browser's layout and paint process.
 We'll need to create an `ImageLayout` method; add a new `image` case to `BlockLayout`'s `recurse` method; and make sure the `ImageLayout`'s `paint` method generates a `DrawImage` command.

 As we do this, you might recall doing something very similar for `<input>` elements.
 In fact, text areas and buttons are very similar